UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 AGRICULTURE & NATURAL RESOURCES

 Superior research and education are the driving forces of agricultural innovation, and no one knows this better than UGA Extension.
-Candler County has a diverse agriculture industry which yielded a Farm Gate Value of $41,032,623 in 2021.
-Production agriculture fuels the economy of Candler County to the tune of $47,220,553 per year.
+Candler County has a diverse agriculture industry which yielded a Farm Gate Value of $45,904,840 in 2022.
 Annually, Candler County producers grow approximately 25,000 acres of row crops including cotton, corn, peanuts and soybeans.
+Candler County also has onions, watermelons, cattle, swine, poultry, pecans, blueberries, tobacco, lettuce, sweet corn, cabbage, collards, and agritourism.

-The Candler County ANR Program offered 8 production meetings this year that had 367 attendees with topics covering cotton, corn, soybean, peanut, pecan, tobacco, vegetables, citrus, crop budgets, and pest management.
-Candler County also hosted the following field days: GA-FL Tobacco Tour stops, Citrus Freeze Protection, Vidalia Onion, and Forestry Field day with a total of 335 attendees.
+The Candler County ANR Program offered 7 production meetings in 2023 that had 235 attendees with topics covering cotton, peanut, pecan, tobacco, citrus, crop budgets, cattle, forestry, and pest management.
+Candler County also hosted the following field days: GA-FL Tobacco Tour stops, Vidalia Onion, and Forestry Field day with a total of 195 attendees.

-The Candler County ANR Program conducted local research studies in 2022 for cotton, corn, tobacco, citrus, and onions.
+The Candler County ANR Program conducted local research studies in 2023 for cotton, peanut, tobacco, citrus, and onions.

 Diagnostic testing is another service that is offered in Candler County.
-In the 2022 program year, the following test were conducted for our clients: soil (317), water (12), plant tissue (6), forage (8), nematode (5).
+In the 2023 program year, the following test were conducted for our clients: soil (320), water (11), plant tissue (2), forage (4), nematode (5), animal waste (4).

 FAMILY AND CONSUMER SCIENCES